ash-project/ash_graphql/documentation/introduction/getting_started.md

 If you don't have an absinthe schema, you can create one just for ash

-If you don't have any queries or mutations in your schema, you may need to add empty query and mutation blocks.
-If you have no mutations, don't add an empty mutations block, same for queries.
-Additionally, define a `context/1` function, and call `AshGraphql.add_context/2` with the current context and your apis.
+Define a `context/1` function, and call `AshGraphql.add_context/2` with the current context and your apis.
 Additionally, add the `Absinthe.Middleware.Dataloader` to your plugins, as shown below.
 If you're starting fresh, just copy the schema below and adjust the module name and api name.

+### Temporary workaround

+You will need an empty `query` block and `mutations` block in your schema, as shown below.
+If none of your resources define mutations, then leave the empty `mutations` block out.

 ```elixir
 defmodule MyApp.Schema do